MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-set-class.md

 ### <a name="remarks"></a>Açıklamalar

-Üye işlev geçerli kova sayısını döndürür.
+Üye işlevi, geçerli demet sayısını döndürür.

 ### <a name="example"></a>Örnek